kstrafe/hmm/tree/Natural Numbers.md

 The above system is one of many systems used to describe natural numbers.
 This system is called the `decimal system`.

-There are no values between two natural numbers.
+There are no values between two adjecent natural numbers.
 '''
+parents = []